johnbdk/inverted-pendulum/README.md

 python src/main.py rl --train --agent a2c_built
 ```

-To specify the multi_target task, add the following flag:
+To specify the multi_target task, add the following flag (this is only applied on the actor critic method):
 ```bash
     --multi_target
 ```

-To render, add the following flag:
+To use render, add the following flag:
 ```bash
     --render
 ```